-- quality and reliability of components, sub-assemblies and materials that we source from third-party suppliers, who are required to meet our quality specifications, almost all of whom are single source suppliers for the items and materials that they supply; - · our inability to secure components, sub-assemblies and materials in a timely manner, in sufficient quantities or on commercially reasonable terms; - our inability to maintain compliance with quality system requirements or pass regulatory quality inspections;
+- quality and reliability of components, sub-assemblies and materials that we source from third-party suppliers, who are required to meet our quality specifications, almost all of whom are single source suppliers for the items and materials that they supply; - our inability to secure components, sub-assemblies and materials in a timely manner, in sufficient quantities or on commercially reasonable terms;

-- our failure to increase production capacity or volumes to meet demand; - potential risks associated with disruptions in our supply chain, such as on account of the COVID-19 pandemic or other macroeconomic events; - lead times associated with securing key components; - our inability to design or modify production processes to enable us to produce future products efficiently or implement changes in current products in response to design or regulatory requirements; and - · difficulty identifying and qualifying, and obtaining new regulatory approvals, for alternative suppliers for components in a timely manner.
+- our inability to maintain compliance with quality system requirements or pass regulatory quality inspections; - our failure to increase production capacity or volumes to meet demand; - potential risks associated with disruptions in our supply chain, such as on account of the COVID-19 pandemic or other macroeconomic events; - lead times associated with securing key components; - our inability to design or modify production processes to enable us to produce future products efficiently or implement changes in current products in response to design or regulatory requirements; and - difficulty identifying and qualifying, and obtaining new regulatory approvals, for alternative suppliers for components in a timely manner.

 These risks are likely to be exacerbated by our limited experience with our current products and manufacturing processes.
-For instance, in 2019 we initiated a voluntary recall for a limited number of lots of our handpiece due to certain issues related to our supply chain and manufacturing processes.
-We have remedied these issues as we developed our manufacturing processes to scale the production of our handpieces at a higher volume.
-As demand for our products increases, we will have to invest additional resources to purchase components, sub-assemblies and materials, hire and train employees and enhance our manufacturing processes.
+For instance, in both 2019 and 2021, we initiated voluntary recalls for a limited number of lots of our handpiece.
+These were both due to certain issues related to our supply chain and manufacturing processes.
+We remedied the issue leading to the 2019 recall and are remedying the issue leading to the 2021 recall as we continue to develop and improve our manufacturing processes to scale the production of our handpieces at a higher volume.
+As demand for our products increases, we will have to invest additional resources to purchase components, subassemblies and materials, hire and train employees and enhance our manufacturing processes.
 If we fail to increase our production capacity efficiently, we may not be able to fill customer orders on a timely basis, our sales may not increase in line with our expectations and our operating margins could fluctuate or decline.
 In addition, although some future products may share product features, components, sub-assemblies and materials with our existing products, the manufacture of these products may require modification of our current production processes or unique production processes, the hiring of specialized employees, the identification of new suppliers for specific components, sub-assemblies and materials or the development of new manufacturing technologies.
 It may not be possible for us to manufacture these products at a cost or in quantities sufficient to make these products commercially viable or to maintain current operating margins, all of which could have a material adverse effect on our business, financial condition and results of operations.